 Don’t let your vitamin D absorption slip away

-Here are six factors that can influence a person’s vitamin D absorption causing painful legs, bones, joints, feet and even promote Alzheimer’s:
+Here are six factors that can influence a person’s vitamin D absorption causing a shorter life, painful legs, bones, joints, and feet and even promoting Alzheimer’s:

 - Your use of sunscreen.
 Sunscreen lowers vitamin D levels.
 Perhaps put it on your face and nowhere else.
 You need those 15 minutes every other day.